 - Public Transport Victoria (PTV) leads this activity.
-It: - undertakes an assessment of the impacts on infrastructure and services and provide professional and technical advice and assistance as required - coordinates the delivery of alternate transport for the duration of the post event recovery phase - coordinates the rebuilding, upgrading (betterment) or re-locating of infrastructure. - DEDJTR and VMIA supports PTV as the lead agency for this activity. - DEDJTR coordinates information regarding restoration of services.
+It: - undertakes an assessment of the impacts on infrastructure and services and provide professional and technical advice and assistance as required

+- coordinates the delivery of alternate transport for the duration of the post event recovery phase - coordinates the rebuilding, upgrading (betterment) or relocating of infrastructure. - DEDJTR coordinates information regarding restoration of services with TfV developing and providing strategic policy and investment advice to PTV and other agencies on transport recovery. - DEDJTR coordinates information regarding restoration of services.

-7.6.4.5 Assistance with food supply logistics interdependencies, contingencies and reconstruction
+7.6.4.5 Assistance with food supply, logistics interdependencies, contingencies and reconstruction

-- DEDJTR leads this activity by coordinating food supply and logistics interdependencies, contingencies and reconstruction. - DEDJTR is supported by several agencies, including freight operators, warehouse operators, port operators, airport operators, railway operators, VicRoads, PTV, the ADF, Red Cross and NGOs. - VicRoads will provide clearing, restoration and rehabilitation works on Arterial Roads and Bridges which fall under VicRoads operation and maintenance responsibility as per Road Management Act 2004.
+- DEDJTR leads this activity by coordinating food supply, logistics interdependencies, contingencies and reconstruction - DEDJTR is supported by several agencies, including freight operators, warehouse operators, port operators, airport operators, railway operators, VicRoads, PTV, the ADF, Red Cross and NGOs - VicRoads will provide clearing, restoration and rehabilitation works on Arterial Roads and Bridges which fall under VicRoads operation and maintenance responsibility as per Road Management Act 2004.